GeneticaSantPau/Paper_WES_Fanconi/README.md

 #!Rscript used in paper for CNV calling and annotation
-# Substitute local pathways and files read for corresponfing in your system
+# Substitute local pathways and files needed for corresponding ones in your system